 As required under Illinois law, the plan of conversion requires that the total price of the stock to be issued in the conversion must be equal to the estimated pro forma market value of converted Members Mutual as determined by an independent appraiser, which is \$148.8 million at the minimum of the offering range.
 Accordingly, we must sell shares at an aggregate price at least equal to \$148.8 million in the offerings.
-We estimate the net proceeds from the offerings will be between \$137.0 million at the minimum of the offering range and \$190.9 million at the maximum of the offering range.
+We estimate the net proceeds from the offerings will be between \$135.5 million at the minimum of the offering range and \$189.5 million at the maximum of the offering range.
 See the "Offering Summary" on the front cover of the prospectus for the assumptions used to arrive at these amounts.
-The amount of net proceeds from the sale of common stock in the offerings will depend on the total number of shares actually sold in the subscription offering and the standby offering.
+The amount of net proceeds from the sale of common stock in the offerings will depend on the total number of shares actually sold in the subscription offering, the community offering, and the standby offering.

 Initially, we plan to retain substantially all of the net proceeds from the offerings at Vericity.
 The standby stock purchase agreement provides that within six months following the closing of this offering, our board will direct management to undertake and complete a capital needs assessment to project the amount of capital reasonably needed to be maintained at Vericity to support adequate operating capital levels at Fidelity Life and Efinancial.
-Depending on the results of the assessment, we may allocate a portion of the net proceeds from the offerings to support our insurance and agency businesses, and more particularly to (i) reduce our use of reinsurance to finance growth, while continuing to emphasize risk management; (ii) make investments to strengthen our infrastructure, including our IT platforms; and (iii) selectively deploy new capital to acquire and bolster talent in key areas of competency linked to competitive advantage.
+Depending on the results of the assessment, we may allocate a portion of the net proceeds from the offerings to support our insurance and agency businesses, and more particularly to (i) reduce our use of reinsurance to finance growth, while continuing to emphasize risk management; (ii) make investments to strengthen our infrastructure, including our IT platforms; (iii) selectively deploy new capital to acquire and bolster talent in key areas of competency linked to competitive advantage; and (iv) pay amounts due on account of the acceleration of Long-Term Incentive Plan awards (as described below).
 We expect that any unallocated net proceeds from the offerings will be used for general corporate purposes, including paying holding company expenses, and potentially paying a special cash dividend to our stockholders or repurchasing shares of our common stock.
+In connection with the approval of the conversion by the Illinois Director of Insurance, we agreed, for a period of twenty-four months following the completion of the offerings, to either maintain \$20 million of the proceeds of the offerings at Vericity or use all or a portion of that \$20 million to fund our operations.

 If as a result of the capital needs assessment, management determines that the amount of capital retained at Vericity exceeds the reasonable current and near term projected operating capital needs, management will determine the amount of excess capital (if any) that may be available for distribution to stockholders and may recommend the declaration of a special dividend to stockholders in an amount not to exceed any such excess capital.
+The amount of any special dividend would not equal or exceed one hundred percent of the net proceeds.
 However, there can be no assurance that our board of directors will declare any dividend.
 Any decision regarding the declaration or amount of any dividend will be in the sole discretion of the board of directors of Vericity and will depend on many factors, including the capital needs assessment, the amount of net proceeds from this offering, general economic and business conditions, Vericity's financial results and condition, legal and regulatory requirements and any other factors that the Vericity board may deem relevant.